Miglia12/Testing_MPI_Toolchains/README.md

 ## Results

 We now turn on to discuss the results we obtained for the performance tests.
 The data for all tables below has been obtained by performing ten independent runs of a subset of the performance tests.
+In all of these graphs we can spot a growing trend of variance.
+In fact, we can see that variance escales exponentially.
+This is somewhat expected, as the scale of the plots also scale exponentially.

 First, we will consider thae latency and bandwidth for transfering messages of a varying size from a single source to a single receiver.
 These results can be consulted in the first two tables below.
 In both cases, the X axis indicates the message size, and Y axeses represent latency and bandwidth.
 Each image shows one plot for each combination of compilation toolchain (2020 vs 2023) and number of nodes (1 vs 2).